FitAdam/Stock-Price-Predictions-using-Machine-Learning/README.md

 ### How to run the app in the development mode?

-Make sure that you're in the right directory when executing the comments.
+Make sure that you're in the right directory when executing the commands.

 #### Run Machine Learning API
-1. `Price Predictions using Machine Learning> cd .\backend\` Changes directory to backend folder
+1. `Price Predictions using Machine Learning> cd .\backend\` Changes directory to backed folder
+2. `pipenv install` - install dependencies.
 2. `pipenv shell`Starts the python virtual environment
 3. `python manage.py runserver` Starts API's development server
 4. Leave it running and open new terminal to start front-end interface.